 Faculty Welfare Committee - Kathleen Shannon - Indicated that the committee is overwhelmed.
-Suggested that Academic Freedom and Tenure could handle all the appeals related to appointment, rank and tenure, in part, to help lighten the load.
+Suggested that Academic Freedom and Tenure could handle all the appeals, in part, to help lighten the load.
 Due to the time and the need to have a more complete discussion, it was decided to continue this and attempt to resolve the problem in the first couple Senate meetings next semester (in time for the rush of problems that FWC usually deals with in March).